 Born in Florida, New York, William Henry Seward (1801-1872) served as governor of New York for one term starting in 1839, and as a United States Senator from 1849 to 1861.
 He was then appointed by President Lincoln as Secretary of State, a position he also held under President Andrew Johnson.
 Seward, a staunch abolitionist successfully inhibited foreign intervention in the Civil War, is best known for negotiating the purchase in 1867 of Alaska from Russia, known as “Seward’s Folly”.

-Seward Park underwent a major transformation in the 1930s and 1940s.
-First, a sliver of land on the east side of the site was surrendered to the city and reassigned to the Manhattan Borough President for street purposes.
-The Schiff Fountain (1895), designed by architect Arnold W. Brunner, was moved from nearby Rutgers Park to Seward Park in 1936.
-It was the gift of Jacob H. Schiff, a banker and philanthropist, to the people of the Lower East Side.
-Seward Park’s pavilion was demolished in the same year, and a new recreation building was erected in 1941.
-New facilities focused on active play: a basketball court, playgrounds, horseshoe-pitching and shuffleboard courts, and a large paved area adaptable for roller skating, paddle tennis, and ice skating.
+Seward Park underwent a major transformation in the 1930s and 40s.
+The Schiff Fountain (1895), honoring public health advocate and philanthropist William Schiff and designed by distinguished architect Arnold W. Brunner, was moved here from nearby Rutgers Park in 1936.
+The pavilion was demolished the same year, and a new recreation building was erected in 1941.
+The new design focused on active play including basketball, horseshoes, shuffleboard, roller skating, paddle tennis, and ice skating.

 Directions to Seward Park